Sidney Ponson: Texas Rangers

-Return to the Yankees
+New York Yankees (second stint)

 On June 9, 2008, Ponson signed a minor league deal returning to the Yankees for a second time.
-He made his first start on June 27, 2008 in a Subway Series against the Mets.
+He made his first start on June 27 in a Subway Series against the Mets.
 Ponson pitched six shutout innings in his first start back with the Yankees, which they eventually won 9–0.
-His record with the Yankees in 2008 was 4–4 with a 5.85 ERA.
-For the season, he had the highest run support of all pitchers, with an average of 6.5 runs per game started.
+His record with the 2008 Yankees was 4–4 with a 5.85 ERA.
+He had the highest run support of all major league pitchers that season, an average of 6.5 runs per start.

 World Baseball Classic

 Ponson pitched for the Netherlands in the 2009 World Baseball Classic.
 Ponson would finish with an ERA of 4.00 in nine innings pitched over two appearances, earning the win for the Dutch in their shocking opening win over the heavily favored Dominican Republic.
 He was, however, the losing pitcher in the Dutch's second-round defeat to Venezuela.
-On June 26, 2009, it was announced that he violated the IBAF/World Anti-Doping Agency doping regulation during the 2009 World Baseball Classic by taking phentermine, and was banned from international baseball tournament for two years.
-He was allowed to play professionally in the US, however, since the American association does not validate the European laboratory results.
+On June 26, 2009, it was announced that he violated the IBAF/World Anti-Doping Agency doping regulation during the tournament by taking phentermine and was banned from international baseball tournament for two years.
+MLB did not ban him, but he was subject to a fine and review as a first-time offender.

 Kansas City Royals

 On March 17, 2009, two days after Netherlands' elimination from the World Baseball Classic, Ponson signed a minor league deal to play for the Kansas City Royals and was invited to spring training.
-On April 1, 2009, it was announced that Ponson would start Kansas City's home opener on April 10, 2009 against the New York Yankees.
+On April 1, it was announced that Ponson would start Kansas City's home opener on April 10, 2009 against the New York Yankees.
 He pitched six innings, and gave up four earned runs for the loss.
 He made his second start for the Royals on April 15, in which he allowed only two runs in six innings.
 Ponson got a no decision in the 5–4 loss to the Cleveland Indians.
 After a record of 1–7 with an ERA of 7.36, he was designated for assignment by the Royals on August 2, and released August 12.

+Long Island Ducks

+On April 12, 2010, Ponson signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made 11 starts throwing 67 innings going 4-5 with a 5.64 ERA and 29 strikeouts.
+He became a free agent following the season.

+Personal life

+Ponson's cousin is fellow Aruban pitcher Radhames Dykhoff, who pitched in one game for the Orioles in 1998.
+Both Ponson and Dykhoff were signed by Orioles scout Jesus “Chu” Halabi.